ssm0318/WhoamI-Today-backend/.github/PULL_REQUEST_TEMPLATE.md

 ## Self Check List

-- [ ] !!!
-PR이 머지되는 base branch을 꼭 확인해주세요 !!!
+- [ ] Have you double-checked the base branch into which this PR will be merged?
-- [ ] base branch로부터 rebase를 했나요?
+- [ ] Have you rebased from the base branch?

 ## Types of changes